benholtzman/datamovies/README.md

 `git clone https://github.com/jbrussell/datamovies`

-Alternatively, click clone or download in the top right of this page and *Download ZIP*.
+Alternatively, click *Clone or download* at the top right corner of this page and *Download ZIP*.

 ## 1_notebooks: where the fun happens!
 This directory contains the demo "notebooks" for sonifying data.